Writing

 May 2025

-Leveraging Diagnostic Analytics to Enhance Workplace Safety
+Diagnostic Analytics: Enhancing Workplace Safety

 Recording incidents is not analysis.
 Diagnostic analytics — identifying patterns, correlations, and root causes across incident data — requires a different data model than most EHS systems are built with.